-- 1. Name of Food Item - 2.
-Ingredients by weight and/or measure (volume) and sometimes by count. - 3.
-Procedures and approximate times for combining ingredients. - 4.
-Cooking or baking temperatures and times. - 5.
-Panning or portioning information. - 6.
-Total quantity and the number of portions of a specific size to use.
+1 Name of Food Item 2 Ingredients by weight and/or measure (volume) and sometimes by count.
+3 Procedures approximate ingredients. and times for combining 4 Cooking baking times. or temperatures and 5 Panning portioning information. or 6 Total quantity and the number of portions of a specific size to use.